daredyoshi/notes.github.io/docs/math/vector.md

 ## Cross Product
 Aka "vector product" - this is like the dot product but for each row of the vector without the linear transformation.
 Read the [basics](../Essence_of_linear_algebra/010_Cross_Products) and then why the basis vectors are used in the first columns [here](../Essence_of_linear_algebra/011_Cross_Products_in_the_light_of_linear_transformations)

+## Rotating a vector in a different coordiante space
+What if you want to rotate a joint not in it's parent coordinate space but in that of another joint in a different hierarchy?
+[Change of basis](../Essence_of_linear_algebra/013_Change_of_basis)